irad100/Plum-OS/README.md

 # Plum-OS
 ## Main Idea
-Create a new Linux distrobution using the open source project Linux from Scratch (LFS)
+Create a new Linux distribution using the open source project Linux from Scratch (LFS)

 ## Setup Instructions